Sweeping out sectional curvature: Comments and open problems

 It is easy to show that Lefschetz-$k$-convexity in $\EE^m$ implies our $k$-convexity.
 We know that the converse holds in two trivial cases: $k=1$ and $m\le k+1$, but in all other cases we do not know the answer to the following question.

 \begin{thm}{Open problem} Is it true that any $k$-convex open subset of $\EE^m$ is Lefschetz-$k$-convex? \end{thm}

-\parbf{Smooth approximation of two-convex sets.} To get a feeling of definition of $k$-convexity, it is useful to observe the following.
+\parbf{Smooth approximation of two-convex sets.} To get a feeling of the definition of $k$-convexity, it is useful to observe the following.

-\begin{thm}{Proposition} If $\Omega$ is an open subset of $\EE^m$ with smooth boundary $\partial\Omega$, then it is $k$-convex if and only if the hypersurface $\partial\Omega$ has at most $k-1$ negative principle curvatures at any point. \end{thm}
+\begin{thm}{Proposition} If $\Omega$ is an open subset of $\EE^m$ with smooth boundary $\partial\Omega$, then it is $k$-convex if and only if the hypersurface $\partial\Omega$ has at most $k-1$ negative principal curvatures at any point. \end{thm}

 It is well known that any convex set in $\EE^m$ can be approximated by a convex set with smooth boundary.
 It turns out that for $k$-convex sets (as well as for Lefschetz-$k$-convex sets) this is no longer true.